rabrahm/ceres/README.md

 # Installation
 The python code does not need any previous installation.
 However, CERES uses some C, C++, and fortran routines that must be compiled in order to be called from python by the pipelines.
-Before the installation it is necessary to check and modify some variables of the installation files of these codes.
+Before installation it is necessary to check and modify some variables of the installation files of these codes.

-Firstly, it must be checked if the default f2py version is compatible with the default python version.
+First, it must be checked if the default f2py version is compatible with the default python version.
 If that is not the case, the files named "Proceso_f2py" in ceres/utils/CCF and ceres/utils/BaryCor should be modified in order to point to the compatible f2py binary file.

 CERES uses the [SSephem](http://www.cv.nrao.edu/~rfisher/Python/py_solar_system.html) package coupled to the [SOFA](http://www.iausofa.org/) C functions for computing the barycentric velocity corrections.
 A version of this package with minor modifications is included in the CERES repository.
 In order to install this package, it has to be checked that the ceres/utils/SSephem/Makefile points to the correct Python, SWIG, and numpy paths.
 SSephem requires also three separete files for running: the binary solar system ephemeris, a leap-second table, and a UT1 - UTC offset table.
 These three files are downloaded during the CERES installation.
-However, the latter two files should be also periodically updated, which can be easily done by reinstalling CERES.
+However, the latter two files should be periodically updated, which can be easily done by reinstalling CERES.

 After checking the C, C++, and fortran installation files, CERES can be istalled with the following command: